Acute Panic Attack

 Situations, in which panic attacks commonly occur and which may trigger (a) future panic attack(s), include:

 People with panic disorder often experience a reduced quality of life, because they make lifestyle changes that are designed to avoid trigger situations, such as avoiding crowded places.

 The first time one experiences a panic attack, one should seek medical attention promptly in order to check one’s overall physical and mental health and discuss the possibility and prevention of future panic attacks.

-It is not uncommon for an individual who has experienced a panic attack to feel embarrassed to tell their family or doctor.
-Many people are unaware of how common it is to experience a panic attack, and/or that it could relate to panic disorder or another form of anxiety ‒ conditions which are highly treatable with appropriate psychotherapy and/or medication.
+It is not uncommon for an individual, who has experienced a panic attack, to feel embarrassment in telling their family or doctor.
+Many people are unaware of how common it is to experience a panic attack and/or that it could relate to panic disorder or another form of anxiety ‒ conditions, which are highly treatable with appropriate psychotherapy and/or medication.

-Even if one is not diagnosed with a mental health condition, one’s doctor will be able to advise on management techniques in the event that a future panic attack occurs, and will be able to perform check-ups to rule out other conditions or health concerns.
-For example, one may be screened to rule out the risk of a heart attack, particularly if they believed that they were experiencing a heart attack during the episode.
+Even if one is not diagnosed with a mental health condition, one’s doctor will be able to advise on management techniques in the event that a future panic attack occurs and will be able to perform check-ups to rule out other conditions or health concerns.
+For example, one may be screened to rule out the risk of a heart attack, particularly if one believed that one was experiencing a heart attack during the episode.

 Panic attacks do not always have further health implications

 Experiencing a panic attack is inherently distressing for the individual involved, especially if they were previously unaware of being affected by any form of anxiety.
 The possibility of experiencing a future panic attack ‒ particularly if one encounters scenarios similar to the circumstances of the initial attack ‒ is a common concern, but feeling this way does not necessarily mean that one will experience future panic attacks.